 Time for another generation of home server since home server greenblatt from 2008 was getting 9 years old.
 Room for improvement and reduced power usage.
 Again, a log of choices and specials done to make things work.

-The server name is gosper to keep in line with the machine names theme at home.
+The server name is conway to keep in line with the machine names theme at home.
 The name for the home server seems to alternate between gosper and greenblatt, but now with virtual machines gosper will be the new shell server and the main hardware had to have a different name.

 The choices in hardware are based on 'what do I want it to do' and virtualization will be an important part.
 I want to run a bare minimum 'base machine' which hosts virtual machines so I can have smaller attack surfaces and less interaction between services.

 And the choice of hardware was left to my current favourite supplier, I just mailed them the needed specs (enough cores, enough memory, gigabit ethernet with vlan capability, minimal video, a case with good shielding, dual ssd) and they responded with a 'shopping basket' link including assembly.

 At the moment I see the following virtual machines, but that is up to change: